sandialabs/slycat/docs/source/manual/Models.rst

 Models
 ------

 In Slycat™, models combine analysis and visualization.
-Slycat™ provides three different types of models: Canonical Correlation
+Slycat™ provides five different types of models: Canonical Correlation
-Analysis (CCA), Parameter Space, and Time Series.
+Analysis (CCA), Parameter Space, Time Series, VideoSwarm, and Dial-A-Cluster.
 The heart of every model is a data table.
 For each model type, there are predefined sets of linked views that provide different representations of the analysis results.
 Generally, the visualization for each model consists of three different representations, each showing the ensemble at a different level of abstraction.
 The highest-level view seeks to display the ensemble in a holistic manner.
 It seeks to show what high-level behaviors or trends